By: Carolyn Keating

 Greater Miami and the Beaches are surrounded by water.
 In Miami, you can dive, snorkel, canoe, kayak, standup paddleboard (SUP), windsurf, or fish to your heart’s content.
 Miami also boasts the only underwater national park in the country, Biscayne National Park.
 From the Visitors Center here, you can take a glass-bottom boat tour to glimpse sea creatures undulating across brilliant coral reefs.
 Some of the very best views of Miami are the ones from the water!
 Take a ride on the Island Queen tour boat or speed across Biscayne Bay on a Thriller Miami speedboat cruise.

 Miami’s nightlife is legendary.
 On South Beach, popular spots include Mynt and LIV.
-Downtown clubbers head for Space, Grand Central or Bardot.
+Downtown clubbers head for Space, or Grand Central.
 Lose yourself to swirling lights and house music or catch a live act.
 One tip: Call ahead to get your name on a guest list so you’re not stuck standing in line.
 Then put on your dancing shoes and explore Miami’s night clubs!
 For some Latin flair, try out Hoy Como Ayer, La Covacha or Yuca.
 Miami nights are full of possibilities.

 Find a Festival